vwolanyk/closures-assignment/README.md

 # Closures

-This assignment will provide an explanation of closures and a walkthrough of how to use them.
+This part of the assignment will provide an explanation of closures and a walkthrough of how to use them.

 Some important notes:

 * Closures are a very difficult concept.
 If you finish this assignment without being able to explain what a closure is, don't feel too bad about it.
 You should hopefully have some idea about them.
-* You *will* use closures, whether you understand them or not.
+* You *will* use closures, however, whether you understand them or not.
 This is basically unavoidable in modern JavaScript wed applications.
-* You have probably used closures already!
+* You may have used closures already without realizing it!
 * The only way to understand closures is to use them.
 A lot.

 ## What is a closure?

-A *Closure* is a function that remembers a piece of information, and remembers it no matter what.
+A *closure* is a function that remembers a piece of information, and remembers it no matter what.
 The application can do anything it wants, but the function (or closure) still hangs on to that old piece of information.
 Let's first explore a couple of things that are NOT closures.

 ```js
 function helloWorld() {